ndphillips/SPUDM2017Haifa/index.md

  If sex = {m}, predict TRUE.
  If ca > 1, predict TRUE, otherwise, FALSE')
 ```

+- Give differential weight to sensitivity (avoiding misses) and specificity (avoiding false-alarms)
+- Incorporate cue costs in evaluating and/or building trees.

 - Create a 'forest' of FFTs